 Children benefit from healthy adults to support them as they grow and develop.
 Their parents and family members, caregivers, teachers, and others play critical roles in helping children adapt to difficult challenges in their young lives.
 Sana Sana provides mental health consultation and supports to the adults impacting children's lives.
 As adult caregivers gain understanding and skills on how to support a child, the more likely it is that the child will feel loved and open to healing.

-Sana Sana (previously known as Early Intervention) has a long standing history working with schools, preschools, and child care centers to improve the outcomes of children and families through capacity building interventions that target care providers (staff, teachers, and parents) to understand the social-emotional, behavioral and developmental needs of children who present with confusing and complex behaviors.
+Sana Sana (previously known as Early Intervention) has a long-standing history of working with schools, preschools, and childcare centers to improve the outcomes of children and families through capacity-building interventions that target care providers (staff, teachers, and parents) to understand the social-emotional, behavioral and developmental needs of children who present with confusing and complex behaviors.

 Sana Sana currently provides mental health consultation preschool services to all ten of Mission Neighborhood Center's Head Start Programs, Theresa Mahler Child Development Center, Bryant EEC, Zaida Rodriguez Center, Cesar Chavez PreK, Sanchez EEC, Paul Revere PreK, Mission YMCA, and Holy Family Day Home.
 Services are also provided to several Latino family child care providers.
 For information regarding these services, please ask your provider if they partner with IFR.